strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/intro/roles-and-responsibilities.md

 Role or responsibility | Description
 --- | ---
 Account Manager |  Microsoft will provide an Account Manager as a primary point of contact for all communication.
 The account manager will reach out to the customer IT team with regular updates on the health of the service.
 Policy management | Microsoft will apply policy according to best practices and consider requests for policy changes.
-We will also make changes to your tenant as prescribed (link to be added).
+We will also make changes to your tenant as prescribed in [Device configuration](get-started/device-configuration.md).
 App deployment | Microsoft will deploy applications to client devices using Intune.
 There may be some limitations on which applications will work in a modern environment.
 For VPN clients, Microsoft will deploy a mutually agreed Windows 10-compatible VPN client only when needed.
+For more information, see [Apps](get-started/apps.md).
 End user support | Microsoft will provide end-user support for devices, Windows, and Office product suite for all enrolled users.
 IT admin support | Microsoft will provide support to your IT department via a Microsoft operations team.
 This team will field technical troubleshooting, change requests, and incident management.
+For more information, see [Get support](working-with-managed-desktop/support.md).
 Security monitoring | Microsoft will monitor devices using Windows Defender ATP.
 Should a threat be detected, Microsoft will notify the customer, isolate the device, and rectify the issue remotely.
+For more information, see [Security](get-started/security.md).
 Update monitoring and management | Microsoft will actively monitor devices to ensure that the latest quality, feature, and definition updates are installed.
 We will also manage the deployment of updates in a progressive release pattern, holding as appropriate to minimize business impact.
 If an issue arises, Microsoft will contact the customer.
+For more information, see [How updates are handled](working-with-managed-desktop/updates.md).
 Device procurement | Microsoft will order and drop-ship devices to end-users or the IT distribution point of your choosing.
+For more information, see [Devices](get-started/devices.md).

 ## Your roles and responsibilities